 Alumna Daisha Overstreet

 College Summit alumni have followed many career paths and found much success.
-Here, Daisha Overstreet shares his journey.
+Here, Daisha Overstreet shares her journey.

 When did you become a part of College Summit?
 Please share about your summer Workshop experience?